 Asynchronous Transfer Mode (ATM):

-It is an International Telecommunication Union- Telecommunications Standards Section (ITU-T) efficient for call relay and it transmits all information including multiple service types such as data, video or voice which is conveyed in small fixed size packets called cells.
-Cells are transmitted asynchronously and the network is connection oriented.
+It is an International Telecommunication Union- Telecommunications Standards Section (ITU-T) efficient for call relay and it transmits all information including multiple service types such as data, video, or voice which is conveyed in small fixed-size packets called cells.
+Cells are transmitted asynchronously and the network is connection-oriented.

-ATM is a technology which has some event in the development of broadband ISDN in 1970s and 1980s, which can be considered an evolution of packet switching.
+ATM is a technology that has some event in the development of broadband ISDN in the 1970s and 1980s, which can be considered an evolution of packet switching.
 Each cell is 53 bytes long – 5 bytes header and 48 bytes payload.
 Making an ATM call requires first sending a message to set up a connection.

 ATM Cell Format –

 As information is transmitted in ATM in the form of fixed-size units called cells.
 As known already each cell is 53 bytes long which consists of a 5 bytes header and 48 bytes payload.

 Asynchronous Transfer Mode can be of two format types which are as follows:

 - UNI Header: This is used within private networks of ATMs for communication between ATM endpoints and ATM switches.
 It includes the Generic Flow Control (GFC) field.

 - NNI Header: is used for communication between ATM switches, and it does not include the Generic Flow Control(GFC) instead it includes a Virtual Path Identifier (VPI) which occupies the first 12 bits.